 “I’m circumcised, and I’m fine.”
 UH, OK!

 That is good news for you, but not everybody feels that way.
 And how can you really know if you are fine?
 You probably don’t know what it was like to have a working foreskin.
 Besides, wouldn’t you have rather been able to make that choice for yourself?
+Don’t be fooled.
+Circumcised and uncircumcised (intact) penises are not equal in appearance, function, or sexual pleasure.

 “I don’t hear men complaining about missing their foreskin.”
 LISTEN UP!